 The 24 hours challenge

 I offer you a challenge, 24 hours to improve your French, without teachers.
 I give you here 2 topics to study during 24 hours, the goal is to master them easily.
 While doing this you are going to improve your memory, fluency and your confidence in using them.
-Then, use them in conversations with expressions.
+Then, use them in conversations with idioms.

 The structure of the sentence